Clueless on why Ajit quit Assembly; no feud in family: Pawar | Devdiscourse

 "He (Ajit Pawar) did not discuss the resignation issue with anyone of us.
 I do not have even an iota of clue as to why did he take that decision...he has been unreachable since," Pawar said.
 "I spoke to his son, who told me that his father was restless as he felt that because of him, the name of his uncle, that is me, was dragged in the bank scam despite me having nothing to do with it...I will look into this (Ajit's resignation) as the family head," Pawar said.

 The ED has filed the case against Sharad Pawar, Ajit Pawar and 70 others in connection with the bank scam.
-The NCP chief said Ajit Pawar advised his son to not venture into politics, but to get into business.
+The NCP chief said Ajit Pawar advised his son to not venture into politics, but to get into business or agriculture.

 "We are working in different fields...But we come together on the occasion of Diwali, discuss future plans and my decision is considered as final," he said.
 "It's been an emotional and difficult day for me....